 Today, we’re talking about Primal Rule #2, avoiding poisonous things.
 If the first primal rule to live by is to put good into your body (via good food choices), then it seems a natural progression that the second primal rule would be to keep bad out!
 To keep poisons out might seem like a no-brainer, you may even think avoiding poisonous things is common-sense, but it’s not always that clear cut!

 The real issue at hand isn’t avoiding poisonous things, but identifying them so we’re able to avoid them more easily.

-1 a: a substance that through its chemical action usually kills, injures, or impairs an organism
+1 A i: a substance that through its chemical action usually kills, injures, or impairs an organism

-2 a substance that inhibits the activity of another substance or the course of a reaction or process
+2 A i: a substance that inhibits the activity of another substance or the course of a reaction or process; a catalyst poison

 This summer after moving to a house in the woods, one of my boys’ first outings came as an assignment from me.
 I wanted them to identify poison ivy and Virginia creeper; two plants whose urushiol oil I didn’t want anywhere on my children or tracked throughout our new home.
 We watched a few YouTube videos together and then I sent them off into the woods to find specimens they could point out to me—so I could be confident of their ability to identify the plants.
 I wanted to ensure they knew what to look for, so they’d easily be able to avoid the poisonous plants lurking all around us.
 One thing we quickly realized is that poison ivy leaflets look a lot like harmless raspberry bush leaflets!
 UGH!